Why You Should Stop Selling Perpetual Licenses to Your Product25th January 2021

 Copyright infringement includes direct and indirect copying, as well as unauthorised translation of software code into different programming languages.
 The law exists to protect software applications from intellectual property theft.
 Anyone that downloads or runs a software without permission is infringing on the exclusive rights of the copyright owner and could be liable for any damages or subject to a statutory fine.
 However the legislation itself can only be used to enforce intellectual property rights - it doesn’t track software usage and can’t alert the copyright owner to an infringement of their work.

-There are several ways to protect software IP, each affording different levels of protection.
+There are different forms of IP Protection, each affording different levels of protection.
 The worst IP protection strategies for computer software involve keeping a record of software sales and manually deploying software keys.
 Usually born out of necessity and / or not having the resources to build an automated solution in-house, this method relies on tracking software sales and deploying some sort of ‘key’ in order for software to run.

 Reconciling license keys against a database of authorised users and shipping physical hardware, such as license dongles, is a time-consuming and expensive process.
 And the pay-off isn’t that great.
 Aside from the additional admin costs, even with perpetual licensing or hardware-based IDs, there's no way of reliably knowing where and how software is being used.
 Hardware can be cloned and license dongles can easily be passed from one user to another - and what about customers that want consumption-based, subscription or other usage models?

-The first step to creating a robust IP protection strategy is to let go of outdated systems.
-For software providers, the best IP protection solutions not only create a great customer experience when onboarding new customers, the inherent operational efficiency aligns with the objectives of every successful software company.
+The first step to creating a robust Software IP protection strategy is to let go of outdated systems.
+For software providers, the best IP protection software not only creates a great customer experience when onboarding new customers, the inherent operational efficiency aligns with the objectives of every successful software company.

 In a highly competitive, global digital market, it is no longer financially viable to expect customers to endure cumbersome processes to gain access to a software programme.
 In today's modern digital world, end-consumers are also not just aware of metered usage, free trials and ‘pay as you go’ pricing, they have come to expect these options.
 Software vendors need to offer several different software usage models - maybe even to the same customer - and they also need to be able to reliably revoke access rights as the entitlements of their customer-base evolves.